-The report includes key measures in the areas of prevention, diagnosis, screening, treatment, end of life, and life after cancer.
-Progress is tracked over time and determined by the availability of the data.
-This progress is measured against certain cancer-related targets of Healthy People 2020.
-The body of the report includes standardized information for each measure, including background, definition of measure, data source, Healthy People targets, trends and most recent estimates, related cancers, and additional references for each topic area.
-This information is summarized in chart form in the trends and most recent estimates, related cancers, and additional references for each topic area.
-This information is summarized in chart form in the Summary Tables section of the report.
-Special color-coded graphics in this section show whether the trend is going in the desired direction and how the nation's progress compares to the Healthy People targets.
+The Cancer Trends Progress Report includes key measures in the areas of prevention, screening, diagnosis, treatment, life after cancer, and end of life.
+Progress against cancer is tracked over time and determined by the availability of data.
+This progress is measured in relation to certain cancer-related Healthy People 2020 targets.

+The body of the report includes standardized information for each measure, including background, definition of measure, Healthy People targets, data source, trends and most recent estimates, related cancers, and additional references for each topic area.
+This information is also summarized in chart form in the Summary Tables section of the report, where special color-coded graphics show whether the trend is going in the desired direction and how the nation's progress compares to the Healthy People targets.